 - After removing watermarks it is important to treat the leather from time to time using protective solutions like polish and shoe creams.
 You may also want to apply protector such as the Dubarry Footwear Protector occasionally as a preventative measure.

-- The above tips can be applied to other marks such as tea or wine stains however, if you notice a mark left behind you may need to use a professional cleaner.
+- The above tips are applicable to other marks such as tea or wine stains.
+However, if you notice a mark left behind you may need to use a professional cleaner.

 As always, we can’t stress enough the importance of good shoe care, especially in the colder months when your shoes are more vulnerable to the elements.
 With this in mind, we recommend that you adopt a ‘prevention is better than cure’ mindset this winter.
-Read our blog on Everything You Need To Do When You Get New Leather Shoes to ensure your shoes are prepared and protected for everything this winter throws at you.
+Read our blog on Everything You Need To Do When You Get New Leather Shoes for extra advice and guidance on how to protect your leather shoes.